-- Under the Children Act 1989, local authorities are required to provide services designed to assist family carers of disabled children 'to continue to provide care, or to do so more effectively, by giving them breaks from caring'. - Despite this legal basis, we have found that the average amount children's hospices receive from local authorities has decreased by 26.1% over the past year. - Whilst in 2022/23, on average, children's hospices received £149,939.92 from local authorities representing 3.65% of their charitable expenditure, 2023/24 has seen this funding figure fall to £110,767.56.
+- Under the Children Act 1989, local authorities are required to provide services designed to assist family carers of disabled children 'to continue to provide care, or to do so more effectively, by giving them breaks from caring'. - Whilst we are pleased to see the Local Government Finance Settlement for 2025/26 increase investment in social care, specifically uplifting the Children's Social Care Prevention Grant to £270 million, we remain concerned by the decline in funding received by children's hospices from local authorities. - Despite the legal basis outlined in the Children Act 1989, we have found that the average amount children's hospices receive from local authorities has decreased by 26.1% over the past year. - Whilst in 2022/23, on average, children's hospices received £149,939.92 from local authorities representing 3.65% of their charitable expenditure, 2023/24 has seen this funding figure fall to £110,767.56. - Local authority funding now represents approximately 2.64% of children's hospices' charitable expenditure.